Fresh Express salads have been involved in multiple contamination incidents, leading to recalls and serious health concerns.

 Do I Have a Fresh Express Salad Lawsuit?

-The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Fresh Express Salad Lawsuits.
-We are handling individual litigation nationwide and currently accepting new E. coli cases in all 50 states.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers focusing on representing plaintiffs in Fresh Express Salad Lawsuits.
+We handle individual litigation nationwide and accept new E. coli cases in all 50 states.

 References: